TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 To provision PV, ID of a block storage is required.
 Select a block storage from the list of block storages on **Storage > Block Storage**.
 Check ID on the **Information** tab at the bottom of the block storage name.

 > [Caution]
-> Block storage must be on the same availability area with the node group instance to run pods; otherwise, attachement is unavailable.
+> Block storage must be on the same availability zone with the node group instance to run pods; otherwise, attachement is unavailable.

 Create manifest for storage class.
 To enable NHN Cloud Block Storage, **provisioner** must be configured with `kubernetes.io/cinder`.